blue-lotus-lab/LibExtentions/Teach/ZK-Morph.md

 This smart contract is licensed under the MIT + GNU-GPL3 Dual Licenses, granting users the freedom to use, modify, and distribute the code.

-## Ask
+## Liberation
-Did this solution better or ECDS solutions (like merkle-proof, signing message)?
+Which solution shines brighter—this one or ECDS alternatives such as merkle-proof or signing messages?
-- Only things matter the scope of usecase!
+- The only thing that truly counts is the scope of the use case!